Allison Momany, PhD

 Fun Fact: Dr. Momany is a huge Taylor Swift fan and has been since her debut album.
 She once got to go backstage and meet Taylor at one of her concerts even!

-Fun fact: Fun Fact: Paige loves to travel and even studied abroad in France.
+Fun Fact: Paige loves to travel and even studied abroad in France.
 She also enjoys taking daily walks with her goldendoodle, Auggie!

 Maria Thurow